kebab-os/kebab-tools/README.md

 ## What is kebab-tools?

-Kebab-tools is a collection of tools that you can curl from the command line terminal.
-It has lots of useful tools.
-It is very useful for developers, who dont want to leave the CLI.
+Kebab-tools is a versatile suite of command-line utilities designed for seamless integration into your terminal workflow via curl.
+Built for developers who value efficiency and minimalism, it eliminates the need to switch between windows or leave the CLI to perform common tasks.
+Whether you're debugging, formatting data, or managing system operations, kebab-tools provides a fast, dependency-free way to access essential developer resources directly from your shell.

 ## Get started